Call Button

 Menstrual Headache

 Despite the high prevalence of these types of headaches, there is minimal research that has suggested a link between hormone levels and menstrual migraines.
-Also, when hormone medication is used as a treatment, it very rarely has considerable levels of success.
+Also, when hormone medication is used as a preventive treatment, it very rarely has considerable levels of success.

 In these cases, having your migraines thoroughly assessed is essential to have a good recovery.